 Keep going along the Elfin Forest boardwalk loop and in the northern part, you will come across a short side trail that leads into a beautiful grove of 100-year-old Pygmy Oak trees that are a smaller version of the Coast Live Oak.
 This was my favorite part of the trail because it felt so secluded and enchanting.

-Further along the Elfin Forest Loop, you have an option to detour into a small dirt trail that leads towards the Morro Bay Estuary.
-But this trail is not as well maintained and it was completely overgrown.
+Further along the Elfin Forest Loop, you have the option to detour into a small dirt trail that leads toward the Morro Bay Estuary.
+But this pathway is not as well maintained and it was completely overgrown.